maiertech/website/apps/website/src/lib/content/posts/gitpod-customize-workspaces/index.md

 <script>
   import Image from '$lib/components/image.svelte';
+  import Highlight from 'svelte-highlight';
+  import { dockerfile, yaml } from 'svelte-highlight/languages';
 </script>

 A [Gitpod](https://gitpod.io/) workspace aims to be a no-compromise replacement for a local workspace, no matter whether you access it with a browser or via SSH with your desktop editor.
 Like a local workspace, a Gitpod workspace is fully customizable.
 This post will show you five ways to customize a Gitpod workspace.